Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Substructures.md

 #### Lexer and Preprocessor
 Due to the complexity of programming language standards and the scale of real- world source code, preprocessing becomes non-trivial

+For example, resolving included files becomes tricky when you have 10+ layers of a header file hierarchy, which is common in large-scale projects